ChainSafe/game-docs-v2/docs/v2.5/15_ramp.md

 :::info

-This page explains what ramp is & how to use it.
+This page explains what Ramp is & how to use it.

 :::